Admissions

 Admissions into Reception Class

-Parents and carers who would like their child to be admitted to Reception class during the year their child is five should ensure that they return the necessary application form by the deadline stipulated by KCC, even if they do not wish the child to commence school the following September.
+Parents and carers who would like their child to be admitted to the Reception class during the year their child is five should ensure that they return the necessary application form by the deadline stipulated by KCC, even if they do not wish the child to commence school the following September.

 Parents can also request that the date their child attends part-time until the child reaches compulsory school age in that the child reaches compulsory school age in that school year.